April 2020 - last edited April 2020 by crinrict

 It should be "prova" not "pröva".
 Those two words aren't interchangeable even though it might sound like it.
 "Pröva" is used for example when you want to check that something works, think of the related word "prövning" ("trial").
 "Pröva" is closer related to "prove" or "test" than to "try".
 "Prova" simply means to try something.
 A rule of thumb is that you "provar" ("are trying") objects and you "prövar" ("are testing") activities, in Swedish.
 In these sentences you provar the tea-maker and you provar the cupcake-factory, you don't prövar them as activities, you provar them as objects, and you don't prövar if they work, you provar them to see what they do.

 The English term "video game" isn't equivalent to "TV-spel".
 TV-spel are console video games that aren't portable, it literally means TV-game(s), basically it's a console game on a big screen.
-Other Swedish words for video games are datorspel (computer games(s)), konsollspel (console game(s), which excludes computer games and cellphone games), mobilspel (cellphone games) and videospel.
+Other Swedish words for video games are datorspel (computer games(s)), konsollspel (console game(s), which excludes computer games and cellphone games, but includes things like handheld console games), mobilspel (cellphone games) and videospel.
 Videospel is used very rarely, Swedes tend to specify which type of video game they're talking about, nevertheless "videospel" is the best translation for the video game skill in TS4.

 There are mistranslations of "granddaughter" and "grandson".
 In Swedish there are no words exactly meaning "granddaughter" or "grandson", but we have a word for grandchild, it's "barnbarn".
 This picture shows the translation of "granddaughter".
 "Sondotter/Dotterdotter" means "son-daughter/daughter-daughter", and you CAN say it like that if you want to be very specific, but it sounds too specific in this case, because normally you say "barnbarn" for any grandchild.
 The thing is that they're trying to be specific here, because in English it says "Granddaughter", but sine we don't have a word in-between grandchild and son-daughter/daughter-daughter/son-son/daughter-son it just looks stupid.